tri-cods/html-css/sections/basic.md

 3. Create a new folder called "website"
 4. Create a new file in that folder called index.html.
 5. Create a second new file in that folder called about.html.

-(See below for help remembering the commands.)
+TIP: See below for help remembering the commands.

 Open your text editor (VS Code) and open your two newly created files (index.html and about.html).